-A formal meeting was held with the acting Provincial Administrator -Corporate Services- Paul Ito on the 18th May 2011 at the Provincial Headquarters in Madang.
+106. A formal meeting was held with the Provincial Works Department on the18th April 2011 at the Provincial Works Department HQ in Wewak.
+The meeting was chaired by Provincial Works Manager Mr Paul Nindivi and included the Technical Works Supervisor- Sevenat Butinga.
 The purpose of the meeting was to follow up on communications that had already been made to the Provincial Government concerning the sub-project.
-It was also held as a courtesy and awareness meeting on the Bridge Replacement to Improve Rural Access Project.
+The meeting was held to discuss the purposes of Bridge Replacement to Improve Rural Access Project.